By Doug Curlee | Editor at Large

 Provence, at this writing, is back home in Pennsylvania, sending out resumes looking for a spot somewhere in minor league baseball, where he spent 23 years before succumbing to the attraction of living in San Diego.

 “We thought the idea of a league being run as a single entity, with a central home office in San Francisco handling all the money, was a different idea that had a chance,” he said.
-“If we could make it for those three years, there was a good chance for lucrative TV contracts, a lot of fans buying tickets, and increasingly skilled players and coaches, making it a true minor league for the NFL.”
+“If we could make it for those three years, there was a good chance for lucrative TV contracts, a lot of fans buying tickets, with cheap generics and increasingly skilled players and coaches, making it a true minor league for the NFL.”

 But the people who originally created the concept — television executive Charlie Ebersole and NFL Hall of Fame-inducted executive Bill Polian — suddenly found themselves overrun, and run out of the league, by East Coast billionaire Tom Dundon, who owns, among other things, the Carolina Hurricanes of the National Hockey League.